Trump Says He'll Act to Ban TikTok in US as Soon as Saturday

 U.S. national-security officials have been reviewing the Musical.ly acquisition in recent months, while U.S. armed forces have banned their employees from installing TikTok on government-issued phones.
 Secretary of State Mike Pompeo said earlier this month that the U.S. was considering banning TikTok.

 These national-security worries parallel a broader U.S. security crackdown on Chinese companies, including telecom providers Huawei and ZTE.
-The Trump administration has ordered that the U.S. stop funding equipment from those providers in U.S. networks.It has also tried to steer allies away from Huawei because of worries about the Chinese government's access to data, which the companies have denied it has.
+The Trump administration has ordered that the U.S. stop funding equipment from those providers in U.S. networks.It has also tried to steer allies away from Huawei because of worries about the Chinese government's access to data, which the company has denied it has.

 The Trump administration has stepped in before to block or dissolve deals on national-security concerns, including stopping Singapore's Broadcom from its $117 billion bid for U.S. chipmaker Qualcomm in 2018 in an effort to help retain U.S. leadership in the telecom space.
 It also told China's Beijing Kunlun Tech Co. to sell off its 2016 purchase of gay dating app Grindr.